ruslo/CGold/docs/tutorials/variables/regular.rst

 Dereferencing
 =============

-Dereferened variable can be used to create new variable value:
+Dereferenced variable can be used to create new variable value:

 .. literalinclude:: /examples/usage-of-variables/dereference/CMakeLists.txt
   :language: cmake